Introducing Dr. Gerry Turcotte

 Dr. Gerry Turcotte became St. Mary’s third president and vice-chancellor on July 1, 2011.
 He was renewed for a second term of office on July 1, 2016.
 With impeccable academic credentials and outstanding leadership qualities, Dr. Turcotte has developed a bold and creative vision to take St. Mary’s into a new era of growth and development.

-- Chair, Association of Catholic Colleges and Universities of Canada.
+- Immediate Past Chair, Association of Catholic Colleges and Universities of Canada.

 - Chair, Independent Academic Institutions, Campus Alberta.